 There was a time when we didn’t have extensive formatting options for typed documents.
 Back then, writers often made words stand out by underlining them.
 That method is rarely used today.
-More often, writers use underlining, italics, bold text, and quotation marks to emphasize some words.
+More often, writers use underlining, italics, bold text, and quotation marks to emphasize certain words.
 The words that often get emphasized are names of ships or planes, words used as themselves, foreign words, and titles of books, movies, songs, and other titled works.

 Titles of full works like books or newspapers should be italicized.